_geoffroy's%20cat.jpg)

 Status and Distribution

+The Geoffroy’s cat occurs in the Andes of southern Bolivia, southern and southeastern Brazil, Paraguay, Argentina, Uruguay and southern Chile.
+It has been recorded up to an elevation of 3,800 m in the Bolivian Andes.
 In Chile, it was formerly believed to be restricted to a small area in the South (Strait of Magellan), but recent records identify the presence of Geoffroy’s cat also in the province of Palena in the Los Lagos region (Comau Fjord).
-In Brazil there are a few records of the Geoffroy’s cat in Paraná and Mato Grosso do Sul, but mostly in the state Rio Grande do Sul, where the Geoffroy's cat is considered to be Vulnerable.
-In Uruguay, the Geoffroy’s cat is the most abundant feline in the country, with records in all departments and even in the suburban areas of Montevideo, the capital city.
+In Brazil there are a few records of the Geoffroy’s cat in Paraná and Mato Grosso do Sul, but mostly in the state Rio Grande do Sul, where the Geoffroy's cat is considered Vulnerable.
+In Uruguay, the Geoffroy’s cat is the most abundant feline in the country.

 Habitat